New Part 119 changes for Australian Air Transport Operators

 While deadlines will be deferred to give operators time to develop and implement these systems and training initiatives, Southpac have a range of courses and services available now to help you get prepared.

 What this will mean for aviation operators

-Existing charter operators and aerial work (air ambulance) operators who are authorised to conduct Part 142 activities in an aircraft will be subject to a number of new SMS requirements under Part 119, which must be in place by 2 December 2022.
+Existing charter operators and aerial work (air ambulance) operators who are authorised to conduct Part 142 activities in an aircraft will be subject to a number of new SMS requirements under Part 119.
+These must be in place by 2 December 2022.

 This will extend the current SMS and safety manager requirements to all Australian air transport operators, including for non-scheduled operations.
-Operators must have procedures in their exposition for the identification, review and recording of risks arising from their operations and the corrective safety controls implemented to address those risks.
+Operators must have procedures in their exposition for the identification, review and recording of risks arising from their operations.
+Further, they must have the corrective safety controls implemented to address those risks.

 For existing charter operators and aerial work (air ambulance) operators who are not authorised to conduct Part 142 activities and were not required to have an SMS and safety manager immediately before 2 December 2021, these requirements will be deferred to 2 December 2024.

-Operators will have until 2 March 2023 to ensure they have a training and checking system in place in line with Part 119.
-The new requirements extend to single-pilot certificated aircraft for charter, aerial work (air ambulance) or RPT operations, as well as well as existing charter operators and aerial work (air ambulance) operators who were not required to have a training and checking organisation previously.
+To note, Operators will have until 2 March 2023 to ensure they have a training and checking system in place in line with Part 119.
+The new requirements extend to single-pilot certificated aircraft for charter, aerial work (air ambulance) or RPT operations.
+However, to note, they will also include existing charter operators and aerial work (air ambulance) operators who were not required to have a training and checking organisation previously.

 In addition, training programs for human factors principles and non-technical skills will be required for operators who were not required to have an HFP/NTS training program previously.
 These requirements will be deferred for existing charter operators and aerial work (air ambulance) operators until 4 December 2023, or earlier if they commence scheduled air transport operations.